Home » Archive

 1773 – Tea Act

-The Tea Act, approved by the British Parliament on May 10, 1773, actually placed no new tax on tea and was not designed to increase revenue.
-It was intended to benefit the East India Company by giving them the exclusive right to sell tea in the colonies, creating a monopoly which the colonists perceived as another means of “taxation without representation”.
+The Tea Act was intended to benefit the East India Company by giving them the monopoly of the American tea market.
+Colonist perceived it as another means of “taxation without representation”.